cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

    my-memory-hungry-command

-While running on the GPU/hi-MEM queue, you can reserve up to 3920 GB of RAM and up to two GPUs (see below).
-The GPU/hi-MEM node otherwise use the same defaults as the other nodes (~16 GB of RAM per CPU reserved).
+While running on the GPU / high-memory queue, you can reserve up to 3920 GB of RAM and up to two GPUs (see below).
+The GPU / high-memory node otherwise use the same defaults as the other nodes (~16 GB of RAM per CPU reserved).

-For example, to run a job using 2.5 TB of RAM on the GPU/hi-MEM node:
+For example, to run a job using 2.5 TB of RAM on the GPU / high-memory
+node:

 .. code-block:: bash
    :emphasize-lines: 2